naufalnoori89/Check-in_Portal/README.md

-# Check-in_Portal
+# Check-in Web Portal
-Web based check in
+Web based check in using simple html, css, and js